Faiq Zaidan

-Faiq Zaidan (فائق زيدان; born March 9, 1967) is an Iraqi judge and professor who has been the President of the Federal Court of Cassation since 2016.
-He assumed the position of President of the Supreme Judicial Council in 2017.
+Faiq Zaidan al-Aboudi (فائق زيدان العبودي; born 1967) is an Iraqi judge and professor who has been the chief justice of the Federal Court of Cassation since 2016.
+He assumed the position of president of the Supreme Judicial Council in 2017.
 During his tenure, he has established strong bilateral relations with the judiciaries of the United Kingdom, the UAE, France, Spain and others.

 Early life and education

-Faiq Zaidan Khalaf Sheikh Farhan al-Aboudi was born on March 9, 1967, in Baghdad, originally from Al-Shatrah District in Dhi Qar Governorate in southern Iraq.
-He is married and has 6 children, three of whom are girls.
+Faiq Zaidan Khalaf Sheikh Farhan al-Aboudi was born in 1967, in Baghdad, originally from Al-Shatrah District in Dhi Qar Governorate in southern Iraq.

-Faiq Zaidan graduated with a Bachelor’s Degree in Law from the University of Baghdad in 1991, then worked as a Lawyer for six years.
-Following two years of studying judicial sciences, at the Judicial Institute in Baghdad, Zaidan graduated with a Higher Diploma and became a Judge in 1999.
-He started his career as a Judge at the Civil and Criminal Courts in Baghdad, Iraq.
+Zaidan graduated with a bachelor's degree in Law from the University of Baghdad in 1991, then worked as a lawyer for six years.
+Following two years of studying judicial sciences, at the Judicial Institute in Baghdad, Zaidan graduated with a higher diploma and became a judge in 1999.
+He started his career as a judge at the civil and criminal courts in Baghdad.

-In 2017, he graduated with a Master’s Degree in international law from the Islamic University of Lebanon and in 2020, he graduated with a PhD in Public Law from the same university.
+In 2017, he graduated with a master's degree in international law from the Islamic University of Lebanon and in 2020, he graduated with a PhD in public law from the same university.